rricharz/Tek4010/README.md

 	rsh -l rene pdp11

 Only if this works properly, you can use the tek4010 emulator.
-Call is as follows:
+Call it as follows:

-	tek4010 rsh -l user_name system
+	tek4010 /usr/bin/rsh -l user_name system

 In principle, other commands such as telnet instead of rsh could also be used, but have not yet been tested.